Peatland: Impacts on global climate

+According to the IPCC Sixth Assessment Report, the conservation and restoration of wetlands and peatlands has large economic potential to mitigate greenhouse gas emissions, providing benefits for adaptation, mitigation and biodiversity.

 Wetlands provide an environment where organic carbon is stored in living plants, dead plants and peat, as well as converted to carbon dioxide and methane.
-Three main factors giving wetlands the ability to sequester and store carbon are the high biological productivity, high water table and low decomposition rates.
+Three main factors give wetlands the ability to sequester and store carbon: high biological productivity, high water table and low decomposition rates.
 Suitable meteorological and hydrological conditions are necessary to provide an abundant water source for the wetland.
 Fully water-saturated wetland soils allow anaerobic conditions to manifest, storing carbon but releasing methane.

-Wetlands make up about 5-8% of Earth's terrestrial land surface but contain about 20-30% of the planet's 2500 Gt soil carbon stores.
-Mires (e.g., bogs, fens and marshes) are the wetland types that contain the highest amounts of soil organic carbon, and can thus be considered peatlands (a peat layer >30 cm).
+Wetlands make up about 5-8% of Earth's land surface, but contain about 20-30% of the planet's 2500 Gt soil carbon stores.
+Peatlands contain the highest amounts of soil organic carbon of all wetland types.
 Wetlands can become sources of carbon, rather than sinks, as the decomposition occurring within the ecosystem emits methane.
 Natural peatlands do not always have a measurable cooling effect on the climate in a short time span as the cooling effects of sequestering carbon are offset by the emission of methane, which is a strong greenhouse gas.
 However, given the short "lifetime" of methane (12 years), it is often said that methane emissions are unimportant within 300 years compared to carbon sequestration in wetlands.
 Within that time frame or less, most wetlands become both net carbon and radiative sinks.
 Hence, peatlands do result in cooling of the Earth's climate over a longer time period as methane is oxidised quickly and removed from the atmosphere whereas atmospheric carbon dioxide is continuously absorbed.
 Throughout the Holocene (the past 12,000 years), peatlands have been persistent terrestrial carbon sinks and have had a net cooling effect, sequestering 5.6 to 38 grams of carbon per square metre per year.
-On average, it has been estimated that today northern peatlands sequester 20-30 grams of carbon per square meter per year.
+On average, it has been estimated that today northern peatlands sequester 20 to 30 grams of carbon per square metre per year.

 Peatlands insulate the permafrost in subarctic regions, thus delaying thawing during summer, as well as inducing the formation of permafrost.
 As the global climate continues to warm, wetlands could become major carbon sources as higher temperatures cause higher carbon dioxide emissions.

-Compared with untilled cropland, wetlands can sequester around two times the carbon, and planted wetlands may be able to store 2-15 times more carbon than what they release.
-Carbon sequestration can occur in constructed wetlands, as well as natural ones.
+Compared with untilled cropland, wetlands can sequester around two times the carbon.
+Carbon sequestration can occur in constructed wetlands as well as natural ones.
 Estimates of greenhouse gas fluxes from wetlands indicate that natural wetlands have lower fluxes, but man-made wetlands have a greater carbon sequestration capacity.
 The carbon sequestration abilities of wetlands can be improved through restoration and protection strategies, but it takes several decades for these restored ecosystems to become comparable in carbon storage to peatlands and other forms of natural wetlands.